cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-03-cases-from-deaths.md

 #add the title of your project
 title: "Inferring cases from recent deaths"

 description: We infer the number of COVID-19 cases based on recently reported deaths.
+Results suggest that by the time a single COVID-19 death is reported, hundreds to thousands of cases may already be present in the population.

 #add a status: in-progress, under-review, published
 #defaults to in-progress if not set